skjolber/json-log-filter/README.md

 </details>

 # Usage
-Use a `DefaultJsonLogFilterBuilder` or `JacksonJsonLogFilterBuilder` to configure a filter instance (all filters are thread safe):
+Use a `DefaultJsonLogFilterBuilder` to configure a filter instance (all filters are thread safe):

 ```java
 JsonFilter filter = DefaultJsonLogFilterBuilder.createInstance()